Pocono Region – Long Weekend Guide

 Bushkill Falls, or as it claims, “The Niagara of Pennsylvania,” is a privately owned area that comprises many waterfalls.
 Admission to the falls rates varies depending on what day of the week you visit and your age.

-There are also many other activities that you can pay to participate in – mining for gemstones, mini-golf, fishing, paddleboat rental…
+There are also many other activities you can pay to participate in – mining for gemstones, mini-golf, fishing, paddleboat rental…

 Four hiking options exist once you enter the park.
 The shortest hike is 15 minutes long, and the longest is 2.5 hours long.

-The area closest to where you entered was the most packed, but the trails were very enjoyable once you got out of the crowds.
+The area closest to where you entered was the most packed, but the trails were enjoyable once you got out of the crowds.

 Tip: Despite large parking lots, you will have the best odds of finding parking before noon.